snek-at/jaen/README.md

 ## [](#-motivation)💪 Motivation

 A CMS **should not** be the defining feature of a webapp.
-Neither should Ecommerce or anything other than your code. \
+Neither should E-Commerce or anything other than your code. \
-ERP integration **should not** force developer to cut corners.
+ERP integration **should not** force developers to cut corners.

 - Jaen **does not** interfere with **your** user experience.
 - Jean **does not** challenge **your** application design.